onphenomenon/blog/_posts/2014-11-13-simple-server-search.markdown

 layout: post
 title:  "Search with a Simple Server"
 date:   2014-11-13 18:05:42
-tags: interview
+tags: ["interview", "front"]
-categories: jekyll update
 ---
 Here's a challenge that can be done in 20 min:

 ####Create a search suggest bar with a simple server.
 This search suggest should read the input prefix with jQuery, make an AJAX call, and return 10 words that begin with that prefix as the user types.

 OK, go!

 I'm going to do this using Sinatra as a server for a simple internal call to dictionary file.

 Create a directory for our html pages and server files.

 `mkdir name`

 `cd name`

 Create a file for our server code:

 `touch sinatra.rb`

 Create a views directory:

 `mkdir views`

 `cd views`

 Add an erb file in views for our html:

 `touch search.erb`

 `cd ..`

 We need a gemfile in the root folder:

 `bundle init`

 (if you don't have bundler yet: http://bundler.io/rationale.html)

 In the gemfile that was created put this gem and source: